The Zika Virus Travel Advice Guide

 a click of the button.

-Symptoms for Zika virus are similar to other mosquito-borne illnesses such as Dengue Fever and Chikungunya.
+Symptoms for the Zika virus are similar to other mosquito-borne illnesses such as Dengue Fever and Chikungunya.
 These viruses also cause fevers, aches, and rashes.

-You will likely only get Zika virus once, so if you’ve had a laboratory-confirmed case, you won’t get Zika virus again.
-Fortunately, it isn’t as fatal as other diseases spread from animals, like rabies, but we’ll look into who needs to be the most careful about Zika virus below.
+Most who contract Zika only get the virus once, so if you’ve had a laboratory-confirmed case, you won’t get it again.
+Fortunately, it isn’t as fatal as other diseases spread from animals, like rabies, but we’ll look into who needs to be the most careful about the Zika virus below.

 Countries with Zika Virus